numirias/paxmod/README.md

 ### Firefox still doesn't find Terminus.

 Make sure you type in the exact name of the font.
 Some fonts have non-obvious names.
-(On my machine, the font was registered as `xos4 Terminus`, not `Terminus`.)
+(On my machine, Terminus is registered as `xos4 Terminus`, not `Terminus`.)
 You can list your installed fonts with `fc-list`, e.g.:

     $ fc-list | grep -i terminus
     ...